Manhattan Beach Pier: Fishing

 According to Pierfishing.com the sandy beach area yields the normal surf species; barred surfperch, croakers, small rays and guitarfish (shovelnose shark).
-The pier is especially known for its magnificent barred surfperch fishing.
-At times, anglers catch hundreds of them within an hour of time, using mainly small jigs and sandcrabs.
+The pier is known for barred surfperch fishing.
+At times, anglers catch hundreds of them within an hour of time, using mainly small jigs and sand crabs.
 The area around the pilings yields pileperch, walleye surfperch, silver surfperch, and other common pier species.
 Mid-pier, casting away from the pier, yields small tom cod (white croaker) and herring (queenfish), jacksmelt, yellowfin croaker and an occasional halibut.

 Action at the end of the pier is improved by the surrounding artificial reef which is located about 65 ft from the end.
 Fish at the deepest water end include bonito, Pacific mackerel, jack mackerel, barracuda, an occasional white seabass or even yellowtail, and reef visitors like kelp bass, sand bass and sculpin (scorpionfish).
 The resident species in Santa Monica Bay may be dangerous to eat, but those that migrate in and out of the bay are considered safe to eat.
 A variety of baits are utilized.